BerryMelon/PrisonersDilemma/README.md

 (http://www.iterated-prisoners-dilemma.net)

 ## How to implement
-All you have to do is adopt the Person Protocol and implement neccesary variables & functions.
+All you have to do is adopt the Player Protocol and implement neccesary variables & functions.
 I added some sample Player's to give you the idea.

 ## How to test